 Original Musicals & Plays by Richard Ehrlich

-Five contemporary works exploring neurodiversity, mental health, social anxiety, community resilience, and family caregiving.
-Each piece offers authentic representation and emotional depth for today's audiences.
+Eight contemporary works exploring family division, moral complexity, neurodiversity, mental health, social anxiety, community resilience, caregiving, and civic dialogue.
+Five plays and three musicals offering authentic representation and emotional depth for today's audiences.

 Where the Noise Becomes Music!